Alibaba cash could fund small spending spree at Yahoo

 Some argue that Yahoo could get more bang for its buck by focusing its acquisitions on advertising technology, a sector where prices are not as rich.

-Publicly-listed ad tech companies such as The Rubicon Project Inc, YuMe Inc and Tubemogul Inc all have market values of roughly $400 million or less, while the privately-owned AppNexus was valued at $1.2 billion in its most recent funding round.
+Publicly-listed ad tech companies such as The Rubicon Project Inc (RUBI.N), YuMe Inc (YUME.N) and Tubemogul Inc TUBE.O all have market values of roughly $400 million or less, while the privately-owned AppNexus was valued at $1.2 billion in its most recent funding round.

 Advertising also could deliver an immediate jolt of revenue, said Pivotal Research Group's Brian Wieser.
 "The good news about ad tech is there are a lot of real businesses."